Mastodon

 Our flight departed from New York and landed in Rome early on a slightly drizzly May day.
 Our villa in Montepulciano was a two-and-a-half-hour drive from Rome, and our check-in time was later in the afternoon, so we had a full day to fill in the meantime.
 We planned to make the best of our time by visiting a few places.
 Our first stop was in Rome, at the Parco regionale dell'Appia antica, or Appian Way and Parco degli Acquedotti.
 After a quick espresso and pastry, we rented bikes and road down this ancient Roman roadway.
 The Appian Way is a preserved road from the Ancient Roman Empire.
 Named after Appius Claudius Caecus, the road was founded around 312–264 BC and was a vital route for Rome's Legions.
 After a quick forty-five minute cruise in the on-again, off-again drizzle, we drove to Parco degli Acquedotti, which is in the same vast Parco regionale dell'Appia antica.
 You can walk among some famous Roman Aqueducts from around 52 BC here.
 The most well-known of the Aqueducts is Aqua Claudia.
 After this stop, it was time to head north and stop for lunch.
 About halfway between Rome and Montepulciano is the town of Orvieto, in the region of Umbria.
 Orvieto is a well-known wine producer, which we got to sample at our afternoon lunch at Ristorante Maurizio.
 While we were merely passing through, we did make sure to stop at the beautiful Orvieto Cathedral.
 Finally, with jet lag kicking in, it was time to make our way to our villa, where we spent the next three days exploring the Tuscan countryside.

-Ancient Roman road in Parco regionale dell'Appia antica (Appian Way).
+Stone-paved ancient Roman road stretching into distance with pine trees lining both sides in Parco regionale dell'Appia antica

-Ancient Roman road in Parco regionale dell'Appia antica (Appian Way).
+Stone-paved ancient Roman road stretching into distance with pine trees lining both sides in Parco regionale dell'Appia antica

-Trattoria Qui Nun Se More Mai on the Appian Way
+Stone facade of Trattoria Qui Nun Se More Mai restaurant with traditional Italian signage along the Appian Way

-Trattoria Qui Nun Se More Mai on the Appian Way
+Stone facade of Trattoria Qui Nun Se More Mai restaurant with traditional Italian signage along the Appian Way

 Toscana (Tuscany)